snkashis/android-docs/src/pages/plugins/overview/annotation.md

 ## Options

 The circle, line, fill, and symbol map layers _also_ have accompanying options classes.
 The options classes follow the builder pattern, which allows you to set various layer properties that are more related to visual styling.
-For example, `FillOptions` adjusts the look of `SymbolLayer` icon or text with methods such as `withFillColor()`, `withFillOpacity()`, and `withFillPattern()`.
+For example, `FillOptions` adjusts the look of a `FillLayer` polygon with methods such as `withFillColor()`, `withFillOpacity()`, and `withFillPattern()`.

 | Layer type | Option class
 | --- | --- |